-complying development certificate Part 4 Division 3 Section 85 of the Environmental Planning and Assessment Act 1979 is defined as a certificate:
+complying development certificate Part 4 Division 4.5 Section 4.27 of the Environmental Planning and Assessment Act 1979 is defined as a certificate:

-- that states that particular proposed development is complying development and (if carried out as specified in the certificate) will comply with all development standards applicable to the development and with other requirements prescribed by the regulations concerning the issue of a complying development certificate, and - in the case of development involving the erection of a building, that identifies the classification of the building in accordance with the Building Code of Australia contaminant means any substance that may be harmful to health or safety.
+- a. that states that particular proposed development is complying development and (if carried out as specified in the certificate) will comply with all development standards applicable to the development and with other requirements prescribed by the regulations concerning the issue of a complying development certificate, and - in the case of development involving the erection of a building, that identifies the classification of the building in accordance with the Building Code of Australia.